Aleksander Midtsian

-Aleksander Midtsian (born 2 October 1982) is a Norwegian footballer and coach who plays for Siddis Sportsklubb in Norway as of 2017.
-Newly appointed manager of Brodd FK, also highest earner at the club.
+Aleksander Midtsian (born 2 October 1982) is a Norwegian footballer and coach who played in Norway for Egersunds IK II before retiring in 2022.
+He continued a career in management, and is currently Assistant Manager of Sandnes Ulf.

 New Zealand

 Because of a transfer technicality, Midtsian was unable to play in the opening round of the 2003-04 National Soccer League, much to the discomfiture of Football Kingz.
 He then made his debut in a 1-2 loss to Sydney United, scoring his team's only goal in the 53rd minute.

 Personal life

 He is the son of Geir Midtsian.